AI monitoring

 The AI monitoring system has access to several tools to help verify your requirements:

-• Simple Web page fetching: Can retrieve and analyze any web page content.
-You can specify which HTTP verb to use (GET, POST, etc.).
-You can also instruct the AI to add extra headers to the request.
+- Web page fetching: Can retrieve and analyze any web page content.
+You can specify which HTTP verb to use (GET, POST, etc.) and add custom headers to the request.

-• DNS record lookup: Can verify DNS configurations and changes
+- DNS record lookup: Can query and verify DNS configurations like MX, A, CNAME, and TXT records.

 Limitations and considerations #

-• The AI can only fetch a couple of web pages per check execution.
-Do not ask it to crawl an entire website, as this you check will be halted.
+- The AI can fetch up to 5 web pages per check execution using the simple fetch tool.
+For browser interactions, a maximum of 50 browser actions can be performed.
+Do not ask it to crawl an entire website, as your check will be halted.

 Check results #